Dungyichao/PeriodicScheduler_Semaphore/README.md

 # Task Scheduler
 Task scheduling is an important concept in Real-Time Operating Systems (Task, thread, process are interchangeable).
-Take your daily life for example, when trying to listen music on your cellphone while surfing news website through the internet (reaceiving data from wi-fi router in the mean time).
+Take your daily life for example, when trying to listen to music on your cellphone while surfing news websites through the internet (receiving data from wi-fi router in the meantime).
 How does it work under only one core of CPU (CPU can only execute one command at a time)?
-Each task such as open the browser may requires hundred or thousand line of codes, then how can we listen music and open website at the same time?
+Each task such as open the browser may require hundred or thousand lines of codes, then how can we listen to music and open websites at the same time?
 It comes to task scheduling.
 We will use <b>STM32F411RE Nucleo64</b> and <b>ST7735S TFT LCD</b> to demonstrate the concept.
+If any reference link in this tutorial cannot be accessed, please refer to the Reference folder above.

 # 1. What is the Goal <br />
-Let's first take a look what are we going to achieve after this tutorial.
+Let's first take a look at what are we going to achieve after this tutorial.
 <p align="center">
 <img src="/img/semaphore.gif" height="80%" width="80%">
 </p>
 That is really simple!!!
-You can see 3 line of string Task0, Task1, Task2 with different color.
-Totally we have three tasks, and each task keep displaying their own string.
+You can see 3 lines of string Task0, Task1, Task2 with a different colors.
+Totally we have three tasks, and each task keeps displaying their own string.
 Please refer to the following link to read the tutorial of displaying color and character on LCD display:

 [link](https://github.com/Dungyichao/STM32F4-LCD_ST7735s)